 Take advantage of consignment stores in your area.

-There is no need to list the item on any online site, no hassle of mailing your item, and no risk of being swindled.
-They will take multiple items at once and sell them for you.
+There is no need to list the item on any website, no hassle of mailing your item, and no risk of being swindled.
+This is a company that will sell your stuff for you.

 The only downside is that they take a portion of the profit, so you may be able to get a better price online.